- 2020 Impact Factor: 2.804

 - Ethical Debates: Ethical debates will present an ethical or moral issue, discuss ethical principles or decision making processes, or present ethical cases for debate.
 Authors are encouraged to present the pros and cons of the ethical debates to generate a scholarly dialogue in AJMH or stimulate letters to the editor for discussion.
 Readers can provide a response to the ethical debate/discussion and the original author of the ethical issue/debate will be permitted to respond as deemed appropriate by the editor.
 The length of ethical debate should not exceed 4 pages.

-- Evidence-based, Best Practice, or Clinical Practice Guideline Original Articles or Summaries: Original literature synthesis articles or best practice guidelines with recommendations for evidence-based practice on men's health issues are encouraged.
+- Original Literature Synthesis, Evidence-based Practice Guidelines, Best Practice Guidelines, or Clinical Practice Guidelines (full or summary): Original literature synthesis articles or best practice guidelines with recommendations for evidence-based practice on men's health issues are encouraged.
 Evidence-based practice or clinical practice guidelines that are published through another medium can be summarized in AJMH provided appropriate approvals are obtained from the primary copyright holder.
 The length of original articles should not exceed 20 pages and the length of summary articles should not exceed 30 pages.

 - Case Reports: Case reports describe individual clinical situations or events that have broader implications for men's health and exemplary practice.
 Authors are must maintain individual privacy and confidentiality in presenting clinical situations.
 Case report manuscripts must comply with APA format.
 A maximum of 6 pages will be accepted.
 Illustrations and photographs must be accompanied by written permission for utilization with distinguishing individual features eliminated.